+editor!
-1 A purple rhombus that is stretched 4 times as wide.
-2 A purple rhombus that is stretched 4 times as tall

-Circle of Evaluation: Circle of Evaluation:
+1) A purple rhombus that is stretched 4 times as wide.
+Circle of Evaluation: 2) A purple rhombus that is stretched 4 times as tall Circle of Evaluation:

 Code: Code:

-3 The tall rhombus overlayed on the wide rhombus. ★: Overlay a red rhombus onto the last image you made.

-Circle of Evaluation: Circle of Evaluation:
+3) The tall rhombus overlayed on the wide rhombus.
+Circle of Evaluation: ★: Overlay a red rhombus onto the last image you made.
+Circle of Evaluation:

 Code: Code: